libraryofcelsus/Aetherius_AI_Assistant/readme.md

 13. Copy the Pinecone Enviornment and paste it in key_pinecone_env.txt

+14. Copy your Google Api key to key_google.txt

+15. Copy your Google CSE ID to key_google_cse.txt

-14. Edit the .txt files in the "config" folder to customize the bot.
+16. Edit the .txt files in the "config" folder to customize the bot.

-15. Run main.py with **python main.py** to start Aetherius, Select DB Management.
+17. Run main.py with **python main.py** to start Aetherius, Select DB Management.

-16. Select DB Upload Heuristics to upload secondary Heuristics for the bot, this DB can also function as a Personality DB.
+18. Select DB Upload Heuristics to upload secondary Heuristics for the bot, this DB can also function as a Personality DB.
 An example of how to do this can be found in "personality_db_input_examples.txt" in the config folder.

-17. Upload your desired Cadence to "DB Upload Cadence" in DB Management.
+19. Upload your desired Cadence to "DB Upload Cadence" in DB Management.
 This should be a direct example of the speech style, not a description.
 I suggest asking Aetherius to use the diction of a "____" to generate an example, then copy paste the response to the Cadence Upload.

-18. Type "Exit" to return to the main menu.
+20. Type "Exit" to return to the main menu.
 Now select "OpenAi_General_Chatbot"

-19. Select one of the "Training" chatbot modes, this will enable you to choose what gets uploaded to the chatbots memories.
+21. Select one of the "Training" chatbot modes, this will enable you to choose what gets uploaded to the chatbots memories.
 It also functions as a "Manual" mode.
 (Previous Manual mode has been removed)

-20. Once the chatbot has adopted a desired personality, I recommend creating a backup of the "nexus" folder and then create a collection of the "aetherius" index on pinecone.io.
+22. Once the chatbot has adopted a desired personality, I recommend creating a backup of the "nexus" folder and then create a collection of the "aetherius" index on pinecone.io.
 This will let you revert back to a base state if issues arise later.

-21. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.
+23. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.

-22. Type "Clear Memories" to clear short term memory.
+24. Type "Clear Memories" to clear short term memory.
 Type "Exit" to exit without saving the current conversation to episodic memory.
 Type "Save and Exit" to summarize the current conversation and upload it to episodic memories.

-23. To reset Aetherius completely, enter DB Management and select "Reset Pinecone Index".
+25. To reset Aetherius completely, enter DB Management and select "Reset Pinecone Index".
 Type "Reset Index" to delete and remake the index.
 This takes a little bit so wait at least 1 minuite before attempting to access it.

-24. Using the GPT 3.5 scripts causes a significant decrease in intelligence, and as such generally shouldn't be used for initial training.
+26. Using the GPT 3.5 scripts causes a significant decrease in intelligence, and as such generally shouldn't be used for initial training.

 # Contact
 Discord: Kutkh#7805